ADV99/ParticleNet_FCCSW/README.md

 # Intro: Training ParticleNet in FCCSW
-The contents of this repository aim to furnish an example of how to set the training of ParticleNet inside the FCCSW framework.
+This repository contains the codes developed to perform the training of ParticleNet inside FCCSW and aims to furnish an example of how to set up the training.
 We can identify in the complete process of training ParticleNet four main stages:
 1. generation of events;
 2. preparation of dataset;